thatgirldorian/clothing-store/README.md

 # clothing-store
- This is a clothing store web application with a Node js server.
+ This is a clothing store web application built with Node js.
+Its web server is created with Express JS and it allows a user:
+ - log in
+ - add items

  <h3>Issues faced & resolution:</h3>